 Construction Site Runoff Controls

 To report specific stormwater or stream-related concerns including POLLUTION ISSUES, use the Fix it, Burlington! program by either filling out an online request form or calling (336) 222-5091.
 We respond to each request.
 To submit requests on your mobile device, download the "Fix it, Burlington!" app.

-When rain falls on hard, impervious surfaces like roads, parking lots, and roofs, it can't soak in and instead creates stormwater runoff.
-As it travels, runoff picks up pollutants like pet waste, litter, yard waste, fertilizer, oil, and even soil or other types of sediment.
-Once polluted stormwater goes down a storm drain it flows directly to the closest stream, river, or lake and eventually to the Atlantic Ocean.
+When rain falls on hard, impervious surfaces like roads, parking lots, and roofs, it can't soak into the ground and instead creates stormwater runoff.
+As it travels, runoff picks up pollutants like pet waste, litter, yard waste, fertilizer, oil, and even soil or other types of sediment before entering the nearest storm drain.

 The majority of water pollution in North Carolina is caused by polluted stormwater runoff.
 Since we rely on water for drinking, swimming, fishing, and growing food, it is important that we all take steps to protect our water resources.

 To find out more about stormwater and what you can do to protect our creeks and streams, watch the video to the below, explore the links on this website, or contact us!